PatrikAarnivaara/sculpture/README.md

 # Sculpture

 A small application for searching, sorting and filtering images of sculptures which can be selected and stored in Local Storage.
 It also explores deployment to Google Cloud Run setting up a CI/CD pipeline.
 Making requests to a Google Cloud serverless function that fetches data from an Artsy's API.
 The frontend is built with React Hooks and the Context API.
+URL to finished project: https://sculpture-304310-uzyaeprlzq-lz.a.run.app/

 ## Screenshots
 <img src="" width="auto" height="400">